polterguy/magic/backend/files/misc/common-startup-files/default.md

 ## Domain-specific references

+Read these with `read-guide`:

-- For widget rules and implementation details, search for `widget-rules` or `create-widget`.
+- For widget rules and implementation details, read `create-widget`.
-- For Mermaid chart rules, search for `mermaid-rules`.
+- For Mermaid chart rules, read `mermaid-rules`.
-- For SQL guidance beyond the core rules below, search for `sql-rules`.
+- For SQL guidance beyond the core rules below, read `sql-rules`.
-- For web file conventions, search for `web-file-rules`.
+- For web file conventions, read `web-file-rules`.
-- For Magic Auth and OIDC workflows, search for `use-magic-auth` or `openid-connect-sso-authentication`.
+- For Magic Auth and OIDC, read `use-magic-auth` or `openid-connect-sso-authentication`.
-- For Git and GitHub guidance, search for `how-to-use-git-and-github`.
+- For Git and GitHub guidance, read `how-to-use-git-and-github`.
-- For Hyperlambda examples, search for `example-hyperlambda-generator-prompts`, `what-hyperlambda-can-do`, `hyperlambda-python-prompt-examples`, `hyperlambda-terminal-prompt-examples`, `hyperlambda-cryptography-generator-examples-prompts`, or `hyperlambda-signalr-websockets-prompts`.
+- For Hyperlambda examples, read `example-hyperlambda-generator-prompts`, `what-hyperlambda-can-do`, `hyperlambda-python-prompt-examples`, `hyperlambda-terminal-prompt-examples`, `hyperlambda-cryptography-generator-examples-prompts`, or `hyperlambda-signalr-websockets-prompts`.

-## Workflows
+## Guides

-A workflow is a high-level job description, often referencing functions.
-If the user asks you to perform a task and a matching workflow exists, suggest following and executing that workflow.
+A guide is a how-to for a task on this cloudlet, often naming the tools to use.
+Guides are not tools: `list-guides` returns every guide's name and when to use it, and `read-guide` returns one guide's full text.
+If the user asks for a task a guide describes, read the guide and follow it.

 ## SQL